learn-co-curriculum/js-advanced-functions-collection-processing-methods-family-tree/README.md

 Here, we're told that on an `Array` (`arr`), we add a `.filter` and then, between `()`, we provide a `callback` and a `thisArg`.

+In the documentation for the example above, parameters listed in `[]` brackets are **optional**.
+So for the `filter` method, the requirement is that we must pass a `callback` function as the first argument.

 > **REMEMBER** Because of JavaScript's non-enforcement of _arity_, we
 > don't **have to** provide all the arguments.